Online Application for 2023

 Duration of scholarships and funding

-The training will start in the second half of the year and last for three months.
+The training will start in the second half of the year in accordance with the training center and last for three months.
+The scholarship must be completed by the end of 2022.
 The scholar will receive a grant (€3.500,-) upon completion of the training, delivery of a final report and submission of original flight tickets and accommodation receipts.
 The grant is intended to contribute in part to travel and accommodation expenses during the training period.
 ESOR cannot guarantee that the grant will cover these costs in full.
 During the period of the training the scholar is responsible for covering his/her expenses and his/her own health insurance.
 The training itself is offered for free.
 Please note that in particular cases administrative charges may arise, which are to be covered by the grant.

 The programme offers a structured modular training in a highly esteemed training centre.
 The trainee will have the opportunity to follow and participate in the core knowledge training programme through tutorials and lectures, followed by hands-on teaching on routine clinical cases and/or modality techniques and protocols, led by an assigned tutor.